Monte Paschi foundation denies liquidity problems

-SIENA (Reuters) - The foundation which controls Italy’s scandal-hit Banca Monte dei Paschi (BMPS.MI) denied on Friday media reports it could face liquidity problems in the coming months.
+SIENA, Feb 1 (Reuters) - The foundation which controls Italy’s scandal-hit Banca Monte dei Paschi denied on Friday media reports it could face liquidity problems in the coming months.

 “Everything is under control,” said Gabriello Mancini, chairman of the charitable foundation which holds a 35 percent stake in the Tuscan lender.